 11th Annual Veterans' Legal Assistance Conference & Training

-This year, more than a hundred legal service providers and other professionals convened at the University of Baltimore School of Law for the 11th Annual Veterans’ Legal Assistance Conference & Training to discuss critically important legal issues facing military veterans.
-The theme this year was Value to Veterans: Supporting Veteran Employment and entrepreneurship.
+On June 7, 2019, more than a hundred legal service providers and other professionals convened at the University of Baltimore School of Law for the 11th Annual Veterans’ Legal Assistance Conference & Training to discuss critically important legal issues facing military veterans.
+The theme this year was Value to Veterans: Supporting Veteran Employment and Entrepreneurship.
 Major General Linda L. Singh, the Adjutant General of Maryland, provided the keynote speech for the conference, sharing lessons learned from her experience leading the daily operations of Maryland’s Army National Guard, Air National Guard, Emergency Management Agency, and Defense Force.

 The program also featured senior military leaders from the Department of Defense’s discharge review boards, including Robert Powers, President of the Navy Discharge Review Board; Elizabeth Hill, President of the Board for Correction of Naval Records; Colonel Edward Segura, legal advisor to the Air Force Review Board; and Patricia Kingery, legal advisor to the Army Review Boards Agency.
 Also featured were business experts John R. Orrick, Lee Dougherty, and Marshall Paul who shared their experiences with starting and continuing business entities, and discussed assistance to veteran entrepreneurs available through the Small Business Administration, the Department of Veterans Affairs, and Maryland State.